rojberr/data-analytics-best-players/README.md

 - [Stats NZ](https://stats.govt.nz/large-datasets/csv-files-for-download/),
 - [Google Big Query Datasets](https://cloud.google.com/bigquery/)

-I decided to use https://www.kaggle.com/ as the data provider, because it has a lot of free and reliable data (some of which may be old, be it should be enought for this project).
+I decided to use https://www.kaggle.com/ as the data provider, because it has a lot of free and reliable data (some of which may be old, be it should be enought for this demonstration project).

 ## c) Create database and fill it with your collected data